The St. Gotthard Pass (Italian: Passo del San Gottardo) connects south and north Switzerland.

 However, that also has some (long) tunneled sections and the far more interesting – and better cycle-able – road is the old Tremola between Airolo in the Italian-speaking canton of Ticino, and Hospental in the German-speaking canton of Uri.

 With a summit at 2,106 meters*, the Gotthard Pass doesn’t earn a high ranking in the European list of ‘highest passes’, but the old Via Tremola is a more than fair compensation.

 The Tremola road is Switzerland’s longest memorial road construction.
 It snakes up the slopes of the Val Tremola as a light-coloured ribbon from Airolo and offers impressive views.

 In the most spectacular section, the road climbs up 300 meters over a 4 kilometer stretch, incorporating no less than 24 hairpins, each with its own name.
 The Tremola road today still largely retains the appearance of the reconstruction completed in 1951.

-From Airolo, you have the choice of taking the old or the new Tremola road – while the latter can be cycled, it’s also the ‘fast lane’, meaning lots of traffic, passing at high speed.
-Plus, there are a couple of tunneled sections, one of them quite long, that will not be enjoyable.
+So, while the latter can be cycled, it’s also the ‘fast lane’, meaning lots of traffic, passing at high speed and there are a couple of tunneled sections, one of them quite long, that will not be enjoyable.